aaronisaya/WHSTechNotes/journal.md

 # May 11, 2026

 After looking back at this year, I believe my friendships has definitely improved.
 I came from NC and was brand new to the state so I knew no one over here.
 After the first like 3 months of school I had a lot of friendships.
 I started talking to people instead of being a quiet kid.
 In the beginning of the school year, I barely knew anyone and I was the quiet kid.
 At the end of the year, I now have a lot of friends and no longer am the quiet kid.

+# May 18, 2026

+If I had to describe Mr. Laury to the cops I would say he's an African American with short grey hair and a little goatee with a mustache thats gray.
+I would also say he's on the chunkier side.
+I would tell the cops that he's always yelling "1 more minute!"
+He is usually in the school's hallways.
+He also has glasses.
+One funny detail about him is that he is always yelling "1 more minute"